Invariance and naturality of knot lattice homology and homotopy: Links of Singularity and Generalized Algebraic Links

 \section{Links of Singularity and Generalized Algebraic Links}

 Singularity theory provides important context for the construction of knot lattice homology, in particular, by providing the necessary scope where it is defined, i.e. generalized algebraic knots in rational homology spheres, and the needed presentation of said knots in order to calculate knot lattice homology, i.e. resolutions of nested singularities.
 Furthermore Subsection \ref{BlowUpsSufficeSec} provides a proof of Theorem \ref{BlowUpsSuffice}, which is needed to show invariance.
 Since a number of people approaching knot lattice homology may be doing so from a low-dimensional topology rather than singularity theory background, we will not be assuming much familiarity with algebraic geometry.
-The theory of singularities can be expressed in either algebraic or analytic terms; the author leans towards algebraic terms out of personal preference.